CognonicLabs/awesome-AI-kubernetes/README.md

 [Helm Charts Apache Kafka](https://github.com/Landoop/kafka-helm-charts) Kubernetes Helm charts for Apache Kafka and Kafka Connect and other components for data streaming and data integration.
 [Stream-reactor](https://github.com/Landoop/stream-reactor) and Kafka Connectors any environment variable beginning with CONNECT is used to build the Kafka Connect properties file, the Connect cluster is started with this file in distributed mode.

+[Bigdata Playground](https://github.com/Chabane/bigdata-playground) A complete example of a big data application using : Kubernetes, Apache Spark SQL/Streaming/MLib, Apache Flink, Kafka Streams, Apache Beam, Scala, Python, Apache Kafka, Apache Hbase, Apache Parquet, Apache Avro, Apache Storm, Twitter Api, MongoDB, NodeJS, Angular, GraphQL - The aim is to create a disposable Hadoop/HBase/Spark/Flink/Beam/ML stack where you can test your jobs locally or to submit them to the Yarn resource manager.
+We are using Docker to build the environment and Docker-Compose to provision it with the required components (Next step using Kubernetes).
+Along with the infrastructure, We are check that it works with 4 projects that just probes everything is working as expected.
+The boilerplate is based on a sample search flight web application.

+[Datalayer](https://github.com/datalayer/datalayer) Big Data Science on Kubernetes in the Cloud. https://datalayer.io Datalayer is building a Simple, Collaborative and Multi Cloud platform for Big Data Scientists. https://docs.datalayer.io

 # Can Spark still be Master of the Sea?